CouncilofLorien/counciloflorien.github.io/docs/the-one-rulesbook.md

 >
 > **Clarification:** Before a company can attempt to play one item, ally, faction, or other card that is “playable” at its current site, it must face the site’s automatic-attacks.
 The company need not defeat the attacks, it merely needs to resolve the attacks normally (such attacks could be canceled).<br>A company can face a site’s automatic-attacks and still not play a card (e.g., all of its characters are tapped after facing the automatic-attacks).
 If such a company wants to play a card at the site on a later turn, it must face the automatic-attacks again.
 >
 > **Clarification:** A site taps when one item, ally, or faction card is played at that site.
 The play of certain other resource cards may tap sites—such a card will specifically state that playing it taps the site.
-Non-Darkhaven sites only normally untap after being discarded and after your play deck is exhausted.
-So, each time through your play deck, only one such card may normally be played at a given non-Darkhaven site.
-Darkhaven cards, whether tapped or not, always return to your location deck untapped.
+Non-Haven sites only normally untap after being discarded and after your play deck is exhausted.
+So, each time through your play deck, only one such card may normally be played at a given non-Haven site.
+Haven cards, whether tapped or not, always return to your location deck untapped.

 ## 4 • THE PLAYER TURN - USING MELE WITH METW